 Wedding Dress Rental Shops

-It's not the most common way to find a wedding gown, but some clothing-rental stores and sites have white dresses in stock that would work for your walk down the aisle, and you might even find a seller that's devoted to wedding dresses.
+It's not the most common way to find a wedding gown, but some clothing-rental stores and sites, like Rent the Runway, have white dresses in stock that would work for your walk down the aisle, and you might even find a seller that's devoted to wedding dresses.
 The upside of renting is you can wear an expensive designer gown while paying just a fraction of the retail price.
 The obvious catch though is since your gown is borrowed, you may have to plan around its availability, not to mention there's a risk it's never delivered.
 And, of course, you don't get to keep it as a special memento in the end.

 Pre-owned Wedding Dresses

 Secondhand gowns are another alternative to buying brand-new.
-Buying a used gown may be a bit of a gamble, but there are many sites where you can connect with brides who want to sell their gowns, and you can usually find extremely discounted designer dresses.
-Plus, if you luck out and buy a dress off of someone with a similar body type and height, you may not even have to make too many alterations, which also cuts down on the costs.
+Buying a used gown may be a bit of a gamble, but there are many sites where you can connect with brides looking to sell their own gowns, and you can usually find heavily discounted designer dresses.
+Plus, if you get lucky and buy a dress from someone with a similar body type, you may not have to make too many alterations, which also cuts down on the costs.
 The big downside?
-You likely can't see, touch or try the dress on before you decide to purchase it, which means you really don't know what you're going to get.
+You likely can't see, touch or try the dress on before you decide to purchase it, which means you really don't know what you're going to end up getting.